epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/code-bugfixing/order-processor/java/README.md

 - Open the `OrderProcessor` class.
 - Type the following in the chat window:

-    > Rewrite the calculateMostPopularProduct method to fix the bug.
+    > Rewrite the calculateMostPopularProduct method to fix the bug

 - Change the `calculateMostPopularProduct` method to the suggested method.
 </details>